-After you fold egg whites into your batter, pour into pie shell and bake at 350 until set and golden, about twenty five to thirty minutes.
+After you fold egg whites into your batter, pour the filling into the pie pan or pie shell.

-It will be light and golden on top and smell like heavenly sunshine.
+It will have a perfectly golden crust on top and smell like heavenly sunshine.

 For pretty sake, you can sprinkle a little confectioner’s sugar on top, if you like.

 Allow to completely cool before cutting.
 Even better if you make a day ahead of time and refrigerate until serving.